grantila/q/README.md

     // Thread function which can perform heavy tasks return sort_strings( ); // Returns a vector of strings } )
-.then( [ ]( std::vector< std::string >&& strings )
+->terminate( ) // Will not really terminate, but rather await completion .then( [ ]( std::vector< std::string >&& strings )
 {
     // The result from the thread function is *moved* to this function